icarcal/blog/_posts/2015-07-14-blogging-with-jekyll.md

 title:  "Blogging with Jekyll!"
 date:   2015-07-14 01:16:00
 categories: jekyll beginner
+posttitle:  "Blogging with Jekyll!"
 ---

-# Beginning blogging with Jekyll and GitHub
+## Begin blogging with Jekyll and GitHub

 Hi folks!

 Thats the story of how I started to blog with Jekyll.

-> A long time ago in a galaxy far far away...

 Let's begin.

-There's a bunch of information on the official [Jekyll] website.
+There's a lot of information on the official [Jekyll] website.

 As my first post, I'm going to show what I did to bring this blog up.

-I'm assuming that your are confident with the terminal (on unix based systems).
+You can begin your blog with no teminal skills, every command is here :D

 ### Step one: Requirements